Đỗ Thị Hà

-Đỗ Thị Hà (born July 20, 2001) is a Vietnamese economics student, model and beauty pageant titleholder who was crowned Miss Vietnam 2020.
-She was selected to represent Vietnam at the Miss World 2021 pageant.
+Đỗ Thị Hà (born July 20, 2001) is a Vietnamese model and beauty pageant titleholder who was crowned Miss Vietnam 2020.
+She was selected to represent Vietnam at the Miss World 2022 pageant.

 Early life and education

 Đỗ Thị Hà was born in 2001 in Cầu Village, Cầu Lộc Commune, Hậu Lộc District, Thanh Hóa Province, the youngest in a purely agricultural family with three siblings.

-She is currently studying economics at National Economics University in Hanoi.
+Hà attended high school in the selective class A1 at Hậu Lộc 3 High School in Thanh Hóa and was once a member of the provincial team for the excellent student competition in English.
+She studied and graduated with a major in Business Law from the National Economics University.

 Pageantry

 Miss Vietnam 2020

 She was crowned Miss Vietnam 2020 on November 20, 2020 at the Phu Tho Indoor Stadium in Ho Chi Minh City.
-She succeeded outgoing by Miss Vietnam 2018, Trần Tiểu Vy.
+She succeeded the outgoing Miss Vietnam 2018, Trần Tiểu Vy.
 During the pageant, she entered the top 5 of Fast Track Beach Beauty and Top Model and won the Multimedia award.

 Miss World 2021

-Hà was selected to represent Vietnam at the Miss World 2021 pageant, to be held on 16 March 2022 at Coca-Cola Music Hall, San Juan, Puerto Rico.
+Đỗ Thị Hà was selected to represent Vietnam at the Miss World 2021 pageant, to be held on 16 March 2022 at Coca-Cola Music Hall, San Juan, Puerto Rico.
 She placed among the top 13 finalists, achieving Vietnam's fourth consecutive streak in the Miss World pageant.